The Footsteps of Paul tour was a huge success!

 To read Part 1 of Trip Report: In the Footsteps of the Apostle Paul

 Day 8: Disembarking from the cruise ship in Lavrion, Greece we were met by a new guide who took us to ancient Corinth.
 Due to its location on a narrow isthmus, there were 2 harbors – one on the west and one on the east.
-Corinth was a very prosperous city of maybe 800,000 inhabitants when Paul arrived.
+Corinth was a very prosperous city of possibly 800,000 inhabitants at the time of Paul’s visit.
 He lived there eighteen months and became acquainted with Priscilla and Aquila.
 That afternoon we returned to Athens for one final evening of free time.

 Day 9: Transfer to airport.
 Five of our travelers headed for their homes, but seven of us flew to Rome, Italy.
 It was so much fun to introduce these travelers to The Eternal City of Rome.